 Clear Sky Brightness Temperature (CSBT) from the Imager

-A satellite-derived product, called the Clear-Sky Brightness Temperature (CSBT), based on Geostationary Operational Environmental Satellite (GOES) Imager radiance data, was originally requested by National Centers for Environmental Prediction (NCEP) / Environmental Modeling Center (EMC) and the European Centre for Medium-range Weather Forecasts (ECMWF) for assimilation into global weather prediction models to better analyze the initial atmospheric state.
+A satellite-derived product, called the Clear-Sky Brightness Temperature (CSBT), based on Geostationary Operational Environmental Satellite (GOES) Imager radiance data, was originally requested by the National Centers for Environmental Prediction (NCEP) / Environmental Modeling Center (EMC) and the European Centre for Medium-range Weather Forecasts (ECMWF) for assimilation into global weather prediction models to better analyze the initial atmospheric state.

-Current coverage for the operational CSBT extends from roughly 67°S to 67°N and 30°W to 165°E for GOES-11, and GOES-13.
-The data are averaged over boxes of approximately 50 km per side.
+Current coverage for the operational CSBT extends from roughly 67°S to 67°N and 30°W to 165°E for GOES-11 and GOES-13.
+The data are averaged over boxes measuring approximately 50 km per side.
 Each box consists of 187 FOVs (11 rows by 17 columns).
 For a given box a cloud detection algorithm is used.
 For each 50 km box the average brightness temperature for each IR band and the albedo in percent for the visible band are calculated along with the average clear and cloudy brightness temperatures.
 Additional parameters determined are the number of clear and cloudy FOVs, center latitude and longitude of the box, center local zenith and solar zenith angles of the box, land/sea flag, standard deviation of the average clear and cloudy brightness temperatures, and two quality indicator flags.
 The quality indicator flags provide information on the likelihood of a particular observation being affected by sun glint and the relative quality of the SST observation.

 A derived product image, Figure 5.15 (top left), below is also generated.
 This product is a single FOV result.
 It is compared to a “merged” version of the current GOES-11 and GOES-13 derived image reformatted to the GOES-15 projection (Figure 5.15, top panels).
 In general, there is fair agreement between the GOES-15 image and the GOES-11/GOES-13 combined image.
 In addition the GOES-15 Imager visible and long wave window images are depicted (left and right, lower panels) and further demonstrate consistency between the two derived products.